How Much Does a Website Cost in Singapore in 2026?

 Most Singapore SMEs need:

-That's a 5–7 page site that actually works.
-You don't need animations, parallax scrolling, videos auto-playing, or any of that flashy stuff.
+That's a 5-7 page site that actually works.
+You do not need animations, parallax scrolling, videos auto-playing, or any of that flashy stuff.
 You need something that loads fast, looks professional, and makes it easy for people to contact you.

 Where Kopi Studio Fits In This Pricing